-Issue Title/Applicability Status References I. Appropriate Source In the December 29, 2011, memorandum to the Staff Draft Term, Dose Commission, the staff stated it would remain White Paper Calculations, and engaged with SMR stakeholders regarding (11/29/17) Siting for SMRs applications of mechanistic source term (MST) methods, review of pre-application white papers SECY-16-0012 Applicability: SMRs and and topical reports it receives from potential (02/07/16) non-LWRs SMR applicants concerning source term issues Commission that discuss design-specific proposals to Memo (00/20/44) address MST, and considerations of research (06/20/14) and development in this area.
-If necessary, the Commission staff would propose revised review guidance or Memo (05/20/42) regulations, or propose new guidance to support reviews of SMRs.
-(05/30/13) Commission Teviews of Sivins.
-Memo In Commission Memoranda dated May 30, (12/29/11) 2013, and June 20, 2014, the staff provided (12/23/11) updates on interactions with DOE and nuclear industry organizations regarding MST.
+Issue Title/Applicability Status References I. Appropriate Source In the December 29, 2011, memorandum to the Staff Draft Term, Dose Commission, the staff stated it would remain White Paper Calculations, and engaged with SMR stakeholders regarding (11/29/17) Siting for SMRs applications of mechanistic source term (MST) methods, review of pre-application white papers SECY-16-0012 Applicability: SMRs and and topical reports it receives from potential (02/07/16) non-LWRs SMR applicants concerning source term issues Commission that discuss design-specific proposals to Memo address MST, and considerations of research (06/20/14) and development in this area.
+If necessary, the Commission staff would propose revised review guidance or Memo regulations, or propose new guidance to support (05/30/13) reviews of SMRs.
+Commission Memo In Commission Memoranda dated May 30, (12/29/11) 2013, and June 20, 2014, the staff provided updates on interactions with DOE and nuclear industry organizations regarding MST.
 On February 7, 2016, the staff provided the Commission SECY 16-0012, which addressed this item.
 The paper concluded that (1) SMR and non-light water reactor (non-LWR) applicants can employ modern analysis tools to demonstrate quantitatively the safety features of those designs, and (2) MST analysis methods can also be used by applicants to demonstrate the ability of the enhanced safety features of plant designs to mitigate accident releases, allow future COL applicants to consider reduced distances to Exclusion Area Boundaries and Low Population Zones and potentially increase proximity to population centers.
-Disposition.
-The staff bear an area decide Disposition: The staff has engaged with interested stakeholders on this issue in 2017.
-The staff developed a draft white paper summarizing the assessment of current siting regulations, guidance, and Commission policy
+Disposition: The staff has engaged with interested stakeholders on this issue in 2017.
+The staff developed a draft white paper summarizing the assessment of current siting regulations, guidance, and Commission policy and discussed it in a public meeting on December 14, 2017.
+The staff will consider insights obtained from stakeholder discussions and determine whether clarifications to siting